1. Home

 Ultrafast full fibre broadband offers download speeds of up to 1,000Mbps.
 It can enhance the experience of gaming and connecting via video call while home working.

-To find out if ultra-fast broadband is planned for your area, enter your postcode on the Uswitch broadband coverage checker.
+However it is not available to everyone.
 If it’s not yet available, your other internet options include G Fast fibre broadband, superfast broadband and standard broadband.

 Can I get decent broadband in a rural area?